Britain’s Got Talent reject Melanie Raccoon on mission to prove Simon Cowell wrong!

 “This is wonderful news and I never stopped believing that my little baby girl is destined for super stardom,” says Melanie’s ‘mom’, American-born owner Kimberly Unger.

-“I have the most unbelievable bond with little Melanie,” adds Kimberly, who is bursting with pride at the prospect of a television show that the producers hope to distribute worldwide.
+“I have the most unbelievable bond with Melanie,” adds Kimberly, who is bursting with pride at the prospect of a television show that the producers hope to distribute worldwide.

 “Melanie is so friendly with people of all ages and with other animals.
 She is accustomed to traveling in cars, buses and trains, walking alongside traffic, going into stores, staying overnight in hotels and B&B’s.
 She has even been to school.